 Faced with surging populations, political and economic instability, and threats of extreme weather, cities need to be more resilient, responsive, and receptive than ever before.
 As one of the world’s largest development and professional services firms, Tetra Tech provides a comprehensive suite of integrated services to build stronger, more resilient cities.

 Great cities need strong leaders to make the difficult decisions necessary to improve resiliency to various threats.
-Tetra Tech has proven experience building the capacity of people and local government institutions to ensure they are as prepared as possible for shocks—from strengthening the capacity of local municipalities in Bangladesh to withstand climate shocks to working with local utilities to improve water and sanitation delivery in nine African countries through the SUWASA program.
+Tetra Tech has proven experience building the capacity of people and local government institutions to ensure they are as prepared as possible for shocks—from strengthening the urban management capacity of local municipalities in Bangladesh to withstand climate shocks to working with local utilities to improve water and sanitation delivery in nine African countries through the SUWASA program.

 Tetra Tech uses a proven capacity building approach to strengthen local municipalities.
 Through the ProDecentralization program, we worked with all involved stakeholders to align physical and urban and economic planning at all levels of government.
 We facilitate and inform learning, which enables our clients to mitigate risk and develop strategies to increase resilience.